Eadie Law focuses on handling cases involving residents’ falls (broken bones/brain bleeds) in nursing homes.

 These facts, tied to standards, help establish negligence and causation under Ohio law.

-When families ask, “What is the statute of limitations for an Ohio nursing home fall lawsuit?” timing matters.
 Wrongful death arising from a nursing home fall generally carries a two-year limit from the date of death (ORC §2125.02).
+But note that the person’s pain and suffering claim still needs to be filed by the negligence deadline, or it will be lost.
 Acting promptly protects rights and preserves critical evidence.

-Is a nursing home fall a medical malpractice case or ordinary negligence in Ohio?
-It depends on whether the alleged negligence arises from medical diagnosis, care, or treatment versus custodial safety.
-Medical claims often require an affidavit of merit under Civ.R.
-10(D)(2) and may face the one-year statute (ORC §2305.113).
+Whether a nursing home fall injury lawsuit is a medical malpractice case (“medical claim”) or ordinary negligence in Ohio depends on whether the alleged negligence arises from medical diagnosis, care, or treatment versus custodial safety.

 When you ask, “Is a nursing home fall a medical malpractice case or ordinary negligence in Ohio?” consider the conduct at issue: medication management and restraints suggest medical claims; unsafe premises, supervision, or equipment may indicate ordinary negligence with a two-year limit (ORC §2305.10).
 Proper classification guides deadlines and proof.
+Because this involves legal analysis, it is always safer to rely on a qualified Ohio nursing home injury lawyer to determine which type of claim (and therefore, your deadline to file the claims).

 When families ask, “What compensation is available for fall injuries in nursing homes?” note that non-economic damages may be capped in certain actions (ORC §2315.18 and, for medical claims, ORC §2323.43).
 Punitive damages require heightened proof and are limited by ORC §2315.21.
 Thorough documentation maximizes lawful recovery.

-What compensation is available in an Ohio nursing home fall death (wrongful death)?
 Ohio law allows statutory beneficiaries to recover for losses like companionship, guidance, and support under ORC §2125.02, with court-approved allocation under ORC §2125.03.
+Damages under these “wrongful death cases” are not capped under Ohio law.

-When families ask, “What compensation is available in an Ohio nursing home fall death?” the answer involves proving negligence and damages, then navigating probate for fair distribution.
+When families ask, “What compensation is available in an Ohio nursing home fall death?”
+The answer involves proving negligence and damages, then navigating probate for fair distribution.
 Documentation of relationships, support, and grief helps the court equitably divide recovery among beneficiaries.

-What if the nursing home claims the fall was “unavoidable”?
-Federal standards still require adequate supervision, equipment, and proactive interventions to prevent avoidable accidents (42 CFR §483.25(d)).
+Federal standards require Ohio nursing homes to provide every resident with adequate supervision, equipment, and proactive interventions to prevent avoidable accidents (42 CFR §483.25(d)).
 A claim of “unavoidable” is tested against the care plan and staff response.

 When you ask, “How do I prove the nursing home failed to prevent a fall?” request and review: